 The Arcade Edition includes 30+ characters, many of which were previously offered as DLC, in addition to a single-player story mode.
 Launch issues aside, Street Fighter V is still considered one of the most visually impressive fighting games and introduces some new systems, such as the V-Gauge, which builds as the player takes damage and adds three new skills to help breathe new life into the series’ matured combat.

 A recurring theme in this list is fighting games taking appropriate measures to ensure more casual players aren’t put off by memorizing long-chains of combos and can still have a fun time playing.
 Out of all the games mentioned, Fantasy Strike excels the most at welcoming players regardless of their level of experience, thanks to simple and intuitive controls.

-For one, all moves are designated to a single button press, with combos being easy to perform and move lists presented as concise as possible.
-Thankfully, none of these features detract from the level of strategy needed to become a top player, as the game’s roster of 10 distinct characters are broken up into different classes—Zoners, Rushdown, Grapplers, and Wild Card, with each having clearly defined strengths and weaknesses.
+For one, all moves are designated to a single button press, with combos being easy to perform and move lists presented as concisely as possible.
+Thankfully, none of these features detract from the level of strategy needed to become a top player, as the game’s roster of 10 distinct characters are broken up into different classes — Zoners, Rushdown, Grapplers and Wild Card, each with clearly defined strengths and weaknesses.